babel/babel-upgrade/readme.md

 - [ ] Misc files as we go (`karma.conf.js`, `mocha.opts`)
 - [ ] Add to the upgrade guide which parts are autofixable and the command (if we care enough to make this individually runnable too infrastructure wise)
 - [ ] May need to add a warning on any 3rd party plugins since they might not be compatible
+- [ ] later: work on node 4
+- [ ] Should certain parts be generic (replace the string `babel-register` with `@babel/register`)?
+Could be in a Makefile or somewhere else, but it's just find replace.

 ## Philosophy